cloudxabide/HAL9000/README.md

 * Data Science (something I have experience with, but will have to become more familiar)

 ## Ollama
-[Ollama](./Ollama.md) details some of my experience runnign Ollama using Docker
+The following doc on [Ollama](./Ollama.md) details some of my experience runnign Ollama using Docker and the technical implementation steps.

 The following are references I had used:
 [Ollama](https://ollama.ai/)
 https://hub.docker.com/r/ollama/ollama

 The effort needed to get Ollama up and running as a container was amazingly simple.
 They did a tremendous job there.
-Implementing a front-end for it, has been a different story.
+Deploying an implementation of a front-end for it, has been a different story.
 Running the LLM and webUI on the same host, and then accessing it from that host, is relatively straight-forward.
-Sharing the LLM/webUI on your local - still fairly easy.
+Sharing the LLM/webUI on your local network - still fairly easy.
 Sharing it "to the world" - not so much.
+I recognize the inherent risk in doing this (as there is not Authentication built in to this solution).
+I am, however, interested in how sharing an LLM outside of my network would be done.